 84 As noted above, Section 3.1 of the contract defines the effective date of the interconnection agreement as the date noted in the first paragraph of the agreement.
-(83 Ill.
+(83 III.
 Adm.
 Code Part 467, Appx.
 C).

-- ii.
-The project with the latest (i.e., most recent) interconnection agreement effective date will receive 0.25 points.
-If there are multiple projects that share the latest interconnection agreement effective date, they will each receive 0.25 points. - iii.
-Projects applying on November 1, 2022, with an interconnection agreement effective date between the earliest and latest dates as established in i. and ii. directly above, will be assigned points based on a sliding scale between 1 and 0.25 points based upon their rank-order from the earliest effective interconnection date to the latest effective interconnection date.
+- iii.
+Projects applying on November 1, 2022, with an interconnection agreement effective date between the earliest and latest dates as established in i. and ii. directly above, will be assigned points based on a sliding scale between 1 and 0.25 points based upon their rankorder from the earliest effective interconnection date to the latest effective interconnection date.
 Each independent effective interconnection date within this rank-order will be assigned an independent fractional score between 1 point and 0.25 points.
 As such, projects that have the same effective interconnection agreement date will receive the same number of points. - iv.
 If a project lacks an effective interconnection agreement, no points will be awarded to that project under this category for that project. - v.
 For projects submitted after the first day of category opening (i.e., on or after 12:00:00 AM CT November 2, 2022), will be assigned points based upon the recency of the agreement on a sliding scale based upon their rank-order from earliest effective interconnection date to the latest effective interconnection date; the maximum available points for recency of interconnection agreement shall be .25 points (for the earliest interconnection date), and the minimum points available shall be .10 points (for the latest interconnection date).